Lævateinn: Name and meanings

-To be fair, Lævateinn or læ-wand can have three possible senses of meaning, and the latter three English glosses exploit only one of them.
+The Lævateinn or læ-wand can have three possible senses of meaning, and the latter three English glosses exploit only one of them.
 The three meanings of læ (the nominative case of læva) are: "cunning", "deception", and "injury".
-(Note: Jan de Vries (1961), Wörterbuch.
-Cited by (Wanner 2009).)
 The weapon's name is glossed as "wand of non deceit" in passing without further explanation by Einar Ólafur Sveinsson.

 Fjölsvinnsmál

 The weapon is mentioned briefly thus in the poem Fjölsvinnsmál:

 Bugge proposed that this poem Fjölsvinnsmál should be treated as Part II of Svipdagsmál (sequel to Part I Grógaldr), and the sword's name was emended to Lævateinn by him.

 The poem underwent further modifications.
 The phrase "í sæg iárnkeri" ('placed in an iron vase') (Note: Or, if parsed as "sæ-gjarn" becomes construable as 'sea lover'.) was modified by Hjalmar Falk to "í Lægjarns keri", where Lægjarn denoted 'Lover of Ill', a nickname of Loki.

 Theories

-The Laeva- stem of the weapon's name is considered the genitive form of Lae-, as occurs in Loki's nickname Lægjarn, where lae means 'deceit, fraud; bane', and so forth.
+The Laeva- stem of the weapon's name is considered the genitive form of Lae-, as occurs in Loki's nickname Lægjarn ("Lover of Ill"), where lae means 'deceit, fraud; bane', and so forth.